Non-optimal levels of a reducible mod l modular representation: Introduction

-We can consider the N\'eron model of $J_0^D(N)$ over $\Z$, which is denoted by $J_0^D(N)_{/{\Z}}$ (cf. \cite{Bu97, Ce76, DR73, Dr76, KM85, Ig59, Ra70}).
+We can consider the N\'eron model of $J_0^D(N)$ over $\Z$, which is denoted by $J_0^D(N)_{/{\Z}}$ (cf. \cite{Bu97, Ce76, DR73, Dr76, Hm, Ig59, KM85, Ra70}).
 We denote by $J_0^D(N)_{/{\F_p}}$ the special fiber of $J_0^D(N)_{/{\Z}}$ over $\F_p$.
-(For instance, if $p$ exactly divides $N$ (resp. $D$), it is given by the Deligne-Rapoport (Cerednik-Drinfeld) model.
+(For instance, if $p$ exactly divides $N$ (resp. $D$), it is given by the Deligne-Rapoport (resp.
+Cerednik-Drinfeld) model and the theory of Raynaud.
 Note that we will only consider these cases.)
 For a Jacobian variety $J$ over $\Q$, we denote by $X_p(J)$ (resp. $\Phi_p(J)$) the character (resp. component) group of its special fiber $J_{/{\F_p}}$ of the N\'eron model $J_{/\Z}$.